-With the advent of the pandemic the number of volunteers and community groups in Norfolk has increased significantly, and we are keen to support the work being done at that local level, promoting best practice and helping to keep those they assist safe.
+During the pandemic the number of volunteers and community groups in Norfolk increased significantly, and we are keen to support the work being done at that local level, promoting best practice and helping to keep those they assist safe.

-Government guidance on reporting safeguarding concerns in a charity was updated on 16 March.
-Every organisation that delivers charitable activities has a responsibility to safeguard people from harm or abuse, whether they are staff members, volunteers, or people supported by the charity.
+Government guidance on reporting safeguarding concerns in a charity was updated on 16 March 2022.
+Every organisation that delivers charitable activities has a responsibility to safeguard people from harm or abuse whether they're staff members, volunteers, or people supported by the charity.
 This guidance will help you report safeguarding concerns about the behaviour or actions of a charity employee or volunteer.

 NSAB model policy